How to Get From Port Barton to Puerto Princesa

 Depending on the operator, drop-off points include San Isidro Bus Garage, Puerto Princesa Airport, or any hotel in town.
 Vans that go directly to the airport are convenient if you're flying out.
 Otherwise, make sure to select vans that offer drop-off at your hotel if you'll be staying in the city.

-Minivan schedules from Port Barton to Puerto Princesa
+Minivan schedule from Port Barton to Puerto Princesa

 Keep in mind that the trips can be irregular during the low season, and vans sometimes leave earlier than scheduled once they're full.
 If you book your ticket online, it’s best to arrive at the terminal at least 30 minutes before departure.